Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Abstract

 \section{Abstract}

 {\it Simple polyhedra} are $2$-dimensional polyhedra and important objects in low-dimensional geometry and in the applications of {\it fold} maps, defined as smooth maps regarded as higher dimensional variants of Morse functions.
-They are also important since they are locally so-called {\it Reeb spaces} of (so-called {\it stable}) fold maps into the plane and represent the manifolds compactly.
-The {\it Reeb space} of a {\it fold} map is defined as the space of all connected components of preimages of the map and is a polyhedron whose dimension is same as that of the manifold of the target.
+For example, they are locally so-called {\it Reeb spaces} of (so-called {\it stable}) fold maps into the plane and represent the manifolds compactly.
+The {\it Reeb space} of a {\it fold} map is the space of all connected components of preimages of it and is a polyhedron whose dimension is same as that of the manifold of the target.

 Is a given simple polyhedron homeomorphic to the Reeb space of a suitable stable fold map?
-What can we say about their global topologies?
-Previously the author has challenged this for a specific case and presented fundamental construction and topological properties of the polyhedra as related new results.
-The present paper extends some of these works and results and present new related results.
+What are their global topologies like?
+Previously the author has challenged this for a specific case and presented fundamental construction and topological properties of the polyhedra as new results.
+The present paper extends some of these works and results and present results of new types.